-The Agency issues Industrial Revenue Bonds to provide financial assistance to private sector entities for the acquisition and construction of industrial, recreational and commercial facilities deemed to be in the public interest.
+The Agency issues Industrial Revenue Bonds to provide financial assistance to private sector entities for the acquisition and construction of industrial, recreational and commercial facilities deemed to be in the public's interest.
 The bonds are secured by the property financed and are payable solely from payments received on the underlying mortgage loans.
 Upon repayment of the bonds, ownership of the acquired facilities transfers to the private-sector entity served by the bond issuance.
-Neither the Agency, the State, nor any political subdivision thereof, is obligated in any manner for repayment of the bonds.
+Neither the Agency, the State, nor any political sub-division thereof, is obligated in any manner for repayment of the bonds.
 Accordingly, the bonds are not reported as liabilities in the accompanying financial statements.

-As of December 31, 2017 and 2016, outstanding debt induced by the Agency and issued by other entities amount to \$110,901,258 and \$133,071,498, respectively.
+As of December 31, 2018 and 2017, outstanding debt induced by the Agency and issued by other entities amounted to \$90,950,592 and \$110,901,258, respectively.
 Debt service is paid directly to the lender by the entity that incurred the supplemental debt.
 The Agency has no liability or contingent liability for payment.